QingchenJia/Book-Manage-System/README.md

 `JWT`:Generate a corresponding token based on user information to authenticate access to resources.

 `fastjson`:Efficient conversion of Ethan format to and from Java Object.

+##### 前端

+`Vue`:Accelerate front-end page development and simplify the DOM code for JavaScript.

+`Element-UI`:A library of Vue 2.0-based desktop components for developers, designers, and product managers.

+`axios`:A Prometheus-based web request library that can be used for browsers and node.js.
+It is able to efficiently handle all kinds of requests sent to the browser.

 #### 基本功能